 Table of Contents

-We at Wowledge have garnered a lot of interest in our posts and position papers on improving HR, building a more impactful HR team, the role of the CHRO, and in particular, the HR Business Partner (HRBP) priorities.
+We at Wowledge have generated significant interest in our posts and position papers on improving HR, building a more impactful HR team, the role of the CHRO, and, in particular, HR Business Partner (HRBP) priorities.
 In each of these, we discuss a primary objective of HR as strategically influencing and supporting the business and its key objectives.
 How that is accomplished is the question, with many avenues and methods.
-As the HRBP is a key role designed to identify business challenges and objectives that can be positively influenced through talent programs, processes, and activities, considering how to optimize that role is essential.
+As the HRBP is a key role that identifies business challenges and objectives that can be positively influenced through talent programs, processes, and activities, optimizing that role is essential.
 What is most interesting, however, is the wide variation in duties and responsibilities that different writers and experts attribute to the HRBP role, no doubt contributing to a certain level of confusion and disagreement.
 What all those experts agree on, however, is the unique positioning of the role as a strategic partner to business leaders.
 And achieving that requires understanding the common pitfalls of the HRBP role.

-Many experts also point to the most common pitfalls of the HRBP role and the extent to which position holders struggle to spend most of their time in truly strategic tasks and work efforts.
+Many experts also point to the most common pitfalls of the HRBP role and the extent to which position holders struggle to spend most of their time on truly strategic tasks and work.
 Ask any HRBP today, and the likelihood that they will complain about getting pulled into tactical or administrative work is extremely high, if not universal (an outcome of several of the common pitfalls of the HRBP role).
-Given the struggle that HR teams continue to be accepted as business partners, it should come as no surprise that they continue to be perceived as owners of “everything HR,” including small issues such as benefits enrollment challenges, employee relations issues, etc. The classic issue for HR is balancing support and delivery of more administrative or enterprise-wide processes and activities (annual merit pay, benefits enrollment, employee relations) with tailored, strategically-focused solutions (organizational design, team building, high potential (HiPo) assessment and development).
+Given the struggle that HR teams continue to face in being accepted as business partners, it should come as no surprise that they are still perceived as owners of “everything HR,” including small issues such as benefits enrollment challenges and employee relations issues.
+The classic issue for HR is balancing support for and delivery of more administrative or enterprise-wide processes and activities (annual merit pay, benefits enrollment, employee relations) with tailored, strategically focused solutions (organizational design, team building, high-potential (HiPo) assessment and development).

 Some excellent insights have been generated by McKinsey, pointing to the need to change the name and laser-focus the efforts of the role.
 We agree while accepting the realities that face HR functions as they try to design and manage the role to maximize its strategic contributions.
-The core aspect of this is the design and execution of the role – and understanding the common pitfalls of the HRBP, and how to free those critical strategic resources best to perform the strategic work they are being asked to do.
+The core aspect of this is the design and execution of the role, understanding the common pitfalls of the HRBP, and how to free those critical strategic resources to best perform the strategic work they are being asked to do.

 The HRBP role